Jump To

 "I feel like this isn't designed for me.
 I feel like this is saying this is for serious investors and you don't belong here.
 It makes me just want to get in, do what I need to do, and get out as fast as possible"

-- A power user of the old platform seeing the new, unchanged platform for the first time
+- A power user of the old platform seeing the As Is of the new platform for the first time

 User feedback like this, while alarming, was instrumental in getting stakeholder buy in for additional changes.
 Talking to user's allowed us to illuminate to the business the scale of the issue we were tackling, and the pace that would be necessary to deliver it all.